View full guide »

-Criminal fraud will arise where, through deceit, falsehood or other fraudulent means, a person intentionally defrauds the public or another person of any property, money, valuable security or any service.
+Criminal fraud occurs when, through deceit, falsehood or other fraudulent means, a person intentionally defrauds the public or another person of any property, money, valuable security or any service.
 Where the subject-matter of the fraud exceeds $5,000, the offence is punishable by a maximum of 14 years of imprisonment.
 Where the value of the subject-matter of the fraud exceeds $1 million, there is a minimum sentence of two years imprisonment.

 5. Corporate criminal liability

 Canada's Supreme Court has long held that the corporate vehicle occupies such a large portion of the industrial, commercial and sociological sectors, that amenability to our criminal law is as essential for the corporation as it is for the natural person.

 The Criminal Code allows for corporate criminal liability where a senior officer - a representative who plays an important role in the establishment of the organization's policies, or who is responsible for managing an important aspect of the organization's activities - is implicated in the crime.
 To establish criminal liability, the senior officer must have intent, at least in part, to provide some benefit to the organization.

 The senior officer can attract corporate criminal liability on the following grounds:

 - Acting within the scope of their authority, the senior officer becomes a party to the offence

 - Failing to take all reasonable measures to stop a representative of the organization from committing the offence

 6. Regulatory prosecutions